umccr/infrastructure/parallel_cluster/ami/README.md

 # How do I include my software in the cluster's AMI?

-For instance, if you needed a (newer?) version of samtools docker container:
+For instance, if you needed a (newer?) version of samtools docker container on any docker repository (such as Quay.io or DockerHub):

 ![quay container search](../img/quayio_container.png)